LynnKhine/My-Notes-markdown-/CSharp Connection String.md

 # Csharp connecting with the database

-There is two methods
+There is two methods:
-DB first and Code First
+1. DB first and
+2. Code First

 # DB First

-three ways to connect
+You need to configure all these three ways
 - Connection String, - DB context(DBset)

 ### Connection String